ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/gateway.md

 # Create a public gateway

+You need a public gateway so that the Hyper Protect Virtual Servers for IBM Cloud VPC instances that you will create in the labs can send log messages to your IBM Log Analysis instance which is running outside of your VPC.

 1. Click the **Public gateways** link on the left and you should see that you currently have no public gateways defined.

 2. Click the blue **Create** button in the upper right: